Robert Garofalo, MD, MPH | Division Head, Pediatrician (he/him)

 Amy K. Johnson, PhD, MSW | Research Assistant Professor (she/her)

-Amy K. Johnson, PhD, is a research assistant professor in the Division of Adolescent and Young Adult Medicine at Lurie Children's and Department of Pediatrics at Northwestern University’s Feinberg School of Medicine.
+Amy K. Johnson, PhD, is a research assistant professor in The Potocsnak Family Division of Adolescent and Young Adult Medicine at Lurie Children's and Department of Pediatrics at Northwestern University’s Feinberg School of Medicine.
 She earned her PhD in Epidemiology at the University of Illinois at Chicago.
 Dr. Johnson has advanced training in program evaluation, quantitative and qualitative analysis.
 In addition, Dr. Johnson has a background in social work and therefore brings a strengths-based trauma-informed approach to her research and evaluation work.
 Dr. Johnson’s primary area of expertise and interest lies in applied HIV and STI prevention and care intervention research.
 Her work focuses on high priority areas of HIV intervention implementation, risk assessment and developing/assessing prevention packages, as well as in adolescent sexual health.

 Abigail Muldoon, MA | Lead Data Manager (she/her)